 Tanzania offers a great variety of places of interest guaranteeing that your journey will be very memorable.
 At Soaring Flamingo we are well prepared to tailor a safari and trekking tour to your interests and wishes.
 If you have a hard time deciding on what you would like to see, we are happy to assist you in creating your journey.
-Alternatively, we made some proposals for safaris and trekking tours and offer several organised safaris and trekking tours.
-However, ultimately you should decide according to your interests what you want to experience during your stay in Tanzania.
+You will find examples of circuits in the “Tours” section, which can be done as is or can be modified : ultimately you should decide according to your interests what you want to experience during your stay in Tanzania.
 In any case, you will certainly enjoy your journey with Soaring Flamingo.

 Yes!
 Your children will simply love seeing the animals in their stories, books and films live on a safari or live the adventure of a trekking tour in the African bush.
 Your children can easily take part in a safari.
 You will share the car with your children and they will be able to see the same things you do.
 However, we recommend adapting the safari to the needs of your family.
 Although your children will love to see all the African animals, they may become restless after some time in the car.
 Hence, it may be preferable to make more short game drives instead of long ones.
 Similarly, your children will love to accompany you on a trekking tour through the African bush.
 It will be exciting for them to see African nature close up.
 They may even be able to show you fascinating details you would have missed, for example some caterpillar crawling on a grass.
 However, depending on the age and fitness of your children, a short trekking tour may be just enough for your family.
 At Soaring Flamingo we are happy to tailor safaris and trekking tours for your family.
 Just contact us.
 To help us in designing the most enjoyable journey, we would be interested to know the age of your children and your interests.

 On your safari, you will be able to choose the accommodation you want.
-In Northern Tanzania, there is accommodation of all kind available: the most luxurious lodges, regular tourist hotels, simple, but clean local hotels and camping areas.
+In Northern Tanzania, there is accommodation of all kind available: the most luxurious lodges, regular tourist hotels, simple, but clean local hotels, luxury tented camps, public campsites and homestays.
 At Soaring Flamingo, we will organise the accommodation of your choice.
 However, on trekking tours and in certain little visited areas, the choice of accommodation is severely limited.
-Furthermore, on our organised safaris and trekking tours, the accommodation is determined.
 In any case, we will always clearly inform you what kind of accommodation is waiting for you.

-We strongly recommend going on your safari or trekking tour in a small group.
+We strongly recommend going on your safari or trekking tour in a small group (minimum of 4 and a maximum of 10 participants).
 You will enjoy your safari and trekking tour much more when you can see and experience what you personally want.
 However, this does not mean that a bigger group cannot go on a safari or trekking tour at the same time.
 At Soaring Flamingo, we will split up big groups for the game drives and on the trekking tours in order to guarantee that you have a more intimate experience and your wishes can be taken care of.
 You will be able to meet up with all your friends back at the lodge where you are staying together and can swap your stories and pictures.
-On our organised trekking tours, there is a minimum of 4 and a maximum of 10 participants.
-This allows our guides to accommodate your individual needs and you can fully enjoy your adventure.
-On our organised safaris, there only is a minimum of 4 participants.
-However, for the game drives big groups will be split up in smaller groups to bring you closer to nature.
-The full group will only be together in the lodges and most likely for lunches in the bush.

 For your safari as well as for your trekking tour, we recommend that you pack lightweight.
 All your clothes should be comfortable and may be casual.
 Don’t forget that you will be outside in nature, so all your clothes may become dusty.
 However, there is no need to pack extra clothes to make up for it.
 It may just be easier to wash some clothes as you go.
 Overall, you are best off, if you have clothes that you can wear in layers.
 During the heat of the day you may want to wear something light.
 However, in the morning and in the evening it may get cool and you will want a warm sweater, in particular at higher altitudes.
 On Mount Kilimanjaro you will even encounter temperatures well below freezing.
 Furthermore, long sleeves and trousers in light-coloured fabrics help discourage insect bites.
 Similarly, you should be wearing modest length trousers in rural villages since clothes that are too revealing can cause offence, in particular in Muslim dominated Zanzibar.
 But don’t worry, on the beach, simple beachwear is acceptable (but nudity is clearly not).
 And do not forget sun protection!
 Although in high elevations it may be cool, you are still close to the equator and the sun is burning down on you.
 So bring along strong sunscreen, sunglasses and a sunhat, maybe even a fully brimmed hat that also protects your neck.